 The Bears came out in the second half running a no-huddle offense that gave the Packers’ defense no time to substitute or communicate adjustments.
 Williams operated almost exclusively from shotgun, with quick-release passes to running backs and tight ends replacing the deep shots that had failed so spectacularly in the first half.
 The tempo confused Green Bay’s defenders, who had grown comfortable dictating the pace of play.
 By the time the Packers adjusted, Chicago had scored 10 points and cut the lead to 27-19.

 Johnson’s most crucial adjustment came in pass protection.
 The Bears abandoned their traditional seven-step drops in favor of three-step quick passes, taking away the Packers’ ability to generate pressure.
-Williams’ time to throw decreased from an average of 2.8 seconds in the first half to just 2.1 seconds after halftime.
+According to Next Gen Stats, Williams’ time to throw decreased from an average of 2.8 seconds in the first half to just 2.1 seconds after halftime.
 The shorter throws neutralized Green Bay’s edge rushers, who had combined for three sacks before the break but managed none in the second half.
 It was a masterclass in coaching adaptation, the kind of performance that separates good coaches from great ones.

 The defensive adjustments proved equally important.
 Defensive coordinator Matt Eberflus switched from a two-high safety look to single-high coverage, putting an extra defender in the box to stop the Packers’ running game.
-Green Bay had rushed for 124 yards in the first half, controlling the clock and keeping their own defense fresh.
+Per NFL Research, Green Bay had rushed for 124 yards in the first half, controlling the clock and keeping their own defense fresh.
 They managed just 31 rushing yards after halftime, forcing Jordan Love into obvious passing situations that Chicago’s secondary exploited.
 Love threw two interceptions in the fourth quarter, both on plays where the Packers desperately needed to sustain drives.

 Caleb Williams Announces His Arrival